Dr Mark Hayes, MA (Cantab) PhD

 Chapter in book

 - Hayes, M. G. (2017).
 Creation and Creativity.
-In Theology and Ecology Across the Disciplines.
+In Theology and Ecology Across the Disciplines: On Care for Our Common Home.
 Deane-Drummond, C. & Artinian-Kaiser, R. London: Bloomsbury.

 - Hayes, M. G. (2013).
 Ingham and Keynes on the Nature of Money.
 In Financial Crises and the Nature of Capitalist Money.
 Harcourt, G.C. & Pixley, J. London: Palgrave Macmillan.